-The scheme is not situated within a National Scenic Area or National Park (NP).
+The scheme is not situated within a National Park (NP) or National Scenic Area (NSA).

-The Landscape Character Type (LCT) within the study area is 'Lowland Farmed Plain - Lothians' (no. 275) (Scottish Landscape Character Types).
-The characteristics of 'Lowland Farmed Plain - Lothians' are:
+The Landscape Character Type (LCT) within the study area is 'Lowland Farmed Plain - Lothians' (no. 275) (Scottish Landscape Character Types) the key characteristics of which are:

-- Smoothly rolling, large-scale arable plain landforms with occasional igneous intrusions forming local landmarks. - Small streams forming shallow breaks in the smooth slopes, feeding into the broad meandering valley of the River Tyne. - High quality agricultural land, divided into a chequerboard pattern of fields with historic field pattern being retained in some areas.
-Field boundaries are defined by clipped hedges, scattered hedgerow trees, post and wire fences and occasional stone walls. - Occasional small-scale woodlands and shelterbelts relate to watercourses and reinforce field pattern. - Policy woodlands, estate houses and, buildings and boundary walls of several estates throughout the area create a historic character. - Numerous conservation villages spread throughout the Landscape Character Type with a scattering of farmsteads and small housing clusters, as well as larger settlement of Haddington. - Open views across the landscape to Edinburgh, the coast to the north, and hills to the south.
+- Smooth rolling, large-scale arable plain landforms with occasional igneous intrusions forming local landmarks, - Small streams forming shallow breaks in the smooth slopes, feeding into the broad meandering valley of the River Tyne, - High quality agricultural land, divided into a chequerboard pattern of fields with historic field pattern being retained in some areas.
+Field boundaries defined by clipped hedges, scattered hedgerow trees, post and wire fences and occasional stone walls, - Occasional small-scale woodlands and shelterbelts relate to watercourses and reinforce field pattern, - Policy woodlands, estate houses and, and buildings and boundary walls of several estates throughout the area create a historic character, - Numerous conservation villages spread throughout the Landscape Character Type with a scattering of farmsteads and small housing clusters, as well as larger settlement of Haddington, and - Open views across the landscape to Edinburgh, the coast to the north, and hills to the south.

-Land use within 300m of the scheme is categorised into the following:
+Land use located within 300m of the scheme extent can be categorised as the following: